marko-cerovac/material.nvim/README.md

 "This command toggles the style
 ```

-The command can then be mapped to key for fast theme switching
+The command can then be mapped to a key for fast theme switching
 ```vim
 "Vim-Script:
 nnoremap <C-m> :lua require('material').toggle_style()<CR>